(855) 575-6376

 How Does Asbestos Negatively Impact Tenants?

 Today, thousands of homes and buildings that were constructed prior to 1980 in New York still contain asbestos.
+It is crucial to address asbestos hazards to prevent significant health risks to tenants.
 The asbestos in these products may be released into the air with any amount of disturbance, such as home renovations or a hole being punched in the wall.

 What Are a Landlord’s Responsibilities Regarding Asbestos?